analiseb/Data_Visualization/README.md

 ## About the Project

 This dashboard targets students who are contemplating which major to pursue in their academic journeys.
-By painting a full-picture of all the majors available to them in terms of university demographics and also long term impacts, students will be empowered in their decision-making processes.
+By conveying a full-picture of all the majors available to them in terms of university demographics and also long term impacts, students will be empowered in their decision-making processes.
 The project's general goal is to convey major categories and individual majors in terms of demographics, popularity, employability (represented by type, and also full versus part-time employment), and future economic success effectively.

 ## The Dataset